I bring my past, I bring my future, I bring my rights and I bring my song.Lemn Sissay, Inspire and be Inspired, 2015

 I stand atop The University of Manchester, we belong here, we belong.

-So you’re down to you’re final week of your final semester.
-A wash with relief that your exams are over (or just about), excited for the end of the academic year, but also maybe sad that you’re time at University is coming to an end, a little anxious over what’s going to happen next, where you’ll be going and what you’ll be doing.
+So you’re coming to the end of your final semester.
+Awash with relief that your exams are over (or just about), excited for the end of the academic year, but also maybe sad that your time at University is coming to an end, a little anxious over what’s going to happen next, where you’ll be going and what you’ll be doing.

-It’s totally normal to be feeling a whole mix of emotions, looking back with nostalgia at the last 3-5 years you’ve spent in Manchester.
-Making friends, hours spent in the Library, hours spent in lectures (/watching Netflix depending on your discipline), living with housemates, arguing with housemates, and staying up for hours talking about nothing in particular.
+It’s totally normal to be feeling a whole mix of emotions, looking back with nostalgia at the time you’ve spent in Manchester.
+Making friends, hours spent in the library, in lectures (watching Netflix depending on your discipline), living with housemates, arguing with housemates, and staying up for hours talking about nothing in particular.
 Or you might be excited for what’s to come next – heading off travelling, starting a job, starting a new postgraduate course or just taking some time to figure it out.
 Whatever you’re doing after you’ve finished, remember that you’ll always be welcome and belong to The University of Manchester community.

-Not just a generation with a the shared experience of trying to be adult and attempting to cook your first Christmas dinner, thinking it’s social acceptable to go out in you’re PJs and either being, living with or knowing a medic.
+Not just a generation with a shared experience of trying, and sometimes failing, to be adult.
 But your experience is also a distinct Manchester experience; not really leaving Oxford Road in First Year, the idea that putting Sainsbury’s shopping bags over your light gave you’re room a cool orange glow* (it didn’t), waiting for the Magic Bus even though it’s only marginally cheaper than any other, and only discovering different colours of the Library other than Blue in your final year.
 All these things that are unique to being a student at Manchester.

 *This is not cool and is a fire hazard so seriously don’t do it – plastic melts.